The Mark of Zorro chapter 38 The man unmasked

 “Peace, excellency, until I have done!
 This thing came to a crisis when a hidalgo and his wife and daughter were thrown into a carcel by your orders.
 Such a thing cannot be countenanced, excellency.

 “And so we have banded ourselves together, and here we take a hand!
-Be it known that we ourselves rode with this Señor Zorro when he invaded the carcel and rescued the prisoners, that we carried Don and the Doña Catalina to places of safety, and that we have pledged our words and honors and blades that they shall not be persecuted more.”
+Be it known that we ourselves rode with this Señor Zorro when he invaded the carcel and rescued the prisoners, that we carried Don Carlos and the Doña Catalina to places of safety, and that we have pledged our words and honors and blades that they shall not be persecuted more.”

 “I would say—”